JFrog CLI Control Manager

 Why the JFrog CLI Control Manager Exists

-The JFrog CLI Control Manager (JFCM) exists primarily to simplify and centralize the challenging task of managing multiple versions of the JFrog CLI (the jf binary) across different projects and environments.
+The JFrog CLI Control Manager (JFCM) exists primarily to streamline and centralize the challenging task of managing multiple versions of the JFrog CLI (the jf binary) across different projects and environments.
 Its core motivation is to solve the complexity of version control that often led to difficult, manual workarounds.

 Key Reasons for JFCM's Existence